Target Species

 Indications for use

-For the treatment of infections caused by organisms sensitive to oxytetracycline in horses, cattle, sheep and pigs
+For the treatment of infections caused by organisms sensitive to oxytetracycline in cattle, sheep, pigs, horses, dogs and cats.

-Streptococcus spp., Staphylococcus spp., L. monocytogenes, P. haemolytica, H. parahaemolyticus and B. bronchiseptica and against Chlamydophila abortus, the causative organism of enzootic abortion in sheep.
+Streptococcus spp., Staphylococcus spp., L. monocytogenes, M. haemolytica, H. parahaemolyticus and B. bronchiseptica and against Chlamydophila abortus, the causative organism of enzootic abortion in sheep.

 Contraindications